List of Murdoch Mysteries characters: Constable Henry Higgins

 Portrayed by Lachlan Murdoch.
-Constable Henry Higgins is a police constable at Toronto's station house four.
+Constable Henry Higgins is a police constable at Toronto's Station House 4.
 He frequently assists George Crabtree in investigations.
-When Henry gets married in Season 12, it is revealed that his full name is Henry Hieronymus Higgins-Newsome.
+When Henry gets married in Season 12, it is revealed that he has changed his name to Henry Hieronymus Higgins-Newsome.

-Higgins is best known for doing his own thing when it comes to any sort of case or off duty business, ranging from locating a new kind of ice cream with George (Season 9 Episode 15, House of Industry) or watching boxing fights with Jackson (Season 8 Episode 3, Glory Days).
+Higgins is best known for doing his own thing when it comes to any sort of case or off duty business, ranging from locating a new kind of ice cream with George (Season 9 Episode 15, "House of Industry") or watching boxing fights with Jackson (Season 8 Episode 3, "Glory Days").
 It appears that he and George are best friends, and that he is somewhat of an assistant to him.
 Higgins has appeared in almost all the episodes.
-Higgins was amongst the sceptical constables to whom Murdoch presented his Pneumograph (Season 1 Episode 8, Still Waters").
-Henry was also one of the three who contributed to the purchase of the motor car between himself, George and Jackson in Murdoch Takes Manhattan.
+Higgins was amongst the sceptical constables to whom Murdoch presented his Pneumograph (Season 1 Episode 8, "Still Waters").
+Henry was also one of the three who contributed to the purchase of the motor car between himself, George and Jackson in "Murdoch Takes Manhattan".

 Henry is prone to making frequent mistakes in episodes, but usually has a redeeming moment towards the end.
-Detective Murdoch has taught Henry how to correctly make shoe impressions in the mud in Child's Play after Henry messes up three footprints beforehand, having no clue how to do them exactly.
+Detective Murdoch has taught Henry how to correctly make shoe impressions in the mud in "Child's Play" after Henry messes up three footprints beforehand, having no clue how to do them exactly.
 When Prince Alfred visited Toronto and Constable George Crabtree was assigned to his security, Higgins assisted Detective William Murdoch with an investigation into the murder of Maggie Gilpatrick.
 Murdoch taught Higgins about fingermarks and how to trace a person's next of kin.
-When it was determined there was a plot to kidnap Prince Alfred, Higgins was selected to impersonate the prince to help safeguard His Highness (Season 1, Episode 12, The Prince and the Rebel).
+When it was determined there was a plot to kidnap Prince Alfred, Higgins was selected to impersonate the prince to help safeguard His Highness (Season 1, Episode 12, "The Prince and the Rebel").
 However, Higgins also tends to let words slip out of his mouth before thinking about them, but means no harm.
-Such an example of this is during Unlucky in Love (Season 9 Episode 12) when Higgins accidentally insults Baby Roland Connor when Detective Murdoch is worried about Roland not walking yet and suggest that 'Maybe he's just slow.' which annoys Murdoch.
+Such an example of this is during "Unlucky in Love" (Season 9 Episode 12) when Higgins accidentally insults baby Roland when Detective Murdoch is worried about Roland not walking yet and suggest that 'Maybe he's just slow.' which annoys Murdoch.
 Higgins later apologizes sincerely for this though, never meaning to speak ill of Murdoch's son.
-Nevertheless, Henry has proven himself to be good with young children, during this episode as well as "Raised on Robbery" (Season 9 Episode 9).
+Nevertheless, Henry has proven himself to be good with young children, during this episode as well as "Raised on Robbery" (Season 9, Episode 9).